 9. Windows8 Start Button

 The Windows 8 StartButton’s menu displays commands for search, run, and Help.
 Besides, it has a Shut Down option too.
 Right-clicking on the orb brings up the application settings.
 You can select a particular Start menu style.

 If you’d like to switch between the Windows 8 style start menu and Windows 7 style classic start menu, you can do so in a click, with the help of this desktop gadget.
 Windows8 Start Menu gadget for Windows 8 makes it easy for you to effect the change.
 In one click you will able to change from the Windows 8 start menu to the Windows 7 start menu and vice versa.

-Pokki lets you add Start Button, Start Menu, Web apps and Gadgets to Windows 8 desktop.
-You can use Pokki as a social network tool, entertainment tool, business application or a utility.
-Pokki has a really cool interface, without much GUI components on it.
-Moreoverthe gadgets that install on Pokki have an awesome interface too.
+Pokki lets you add Start Button, Start Menu, Web apps, and Gadgets to Windows 8 desktop.
+You can use Pokki as a social network tool, entertainment tool, business application, or a utility.
+Pokki has a really cool interface, without many GUI components on it.
+Moreover, the gadgets that install on Pokki have an awesome interface too.

-Power 8 is another start menu replacer for Windows 8, styled and integrated inside taskbar.
+Power 8 is another start menu replacer for Windows 8, styled and integrated inside the taskbar.
 When you use this tool, you do not need to patch system files or add hooks over system objects.
 No app-init DLLs; additional services, drivers, registry keys, etc are added.
-It is an open source project.
+It is an open-source project.

 13. PSMenu or Portable Start Menu

 PSMenu or Portable Start Menu lets you launch important tools and applications quickly from the System Tray of your Windows PC.
 While it may not exactly be a Windows 8 start menu offering, this tool can find use on Windows 8 computers too.